 (4) Where a person is noted on the register referred to in section 26GZI as having a security interest (as defined in Part III Division 3E) in a licence, the Commission must not enter into an agreement under subclause (2) in respect of the licence without the written consent of that person.

+[Clause 38 inserted by No. 49 of 2000 s.
+52.]

 Division 9 — Compensation

+[Heading inserted by No. 49 of 2000 s.
+52.]

-39. Compensation
+39. Compensation for damage due to exercise of Commission’s powers

 (1) If a person suffers damage, including loss of profit —